bpamos/tfmodule-aws-redis-enterprise-aa-demo/README.md

     # example: export PATH=$PATH:/Users/username/Library/Python/3.8/bin
     # (*make sure you choose the correct python version you are using*)
     # you can check if its in the path of your directory by typing "ansible-playbook" and seeing if the command exists

+    # To run crdb python script and ansible please install requirements.txt file
+    pip3 install -r requirements.txt
     ```

 * (*for more information on how to install ansible to your local machine:*) ([link](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html))

 ## Getting Started:
-Now that you have terraform and ansible installed you can get started provisioning your RE cluster on AWS using terraform modules.
+Now that you have terraform and ansible installed you can get started provisioning your RE clusters on AWS using terraform modules.

 Since creating a Redis Enterprise cluster from scratch takes many components (VPC, DNS, Nodes, and creating the cluster via REST API) it is best to break these up into invidivual `terraform modules`.
 That way if a user already has a pre-existing VPC, they can utilize their existing VPC instead of creating a brand new one.

-There are two important files to understand. `modules.tf` and `terraform.tfvars.example`.
+There are a few important files to understand. `modules-cluster1.tf`, `modules-cluster2.tf`  and `terraform.tfvars.example`.
-* `modules.tf` contains the following:
+* `modules-cluster1.tf` contains the following:
-    - `vpc module` (creates new VPC)
+    - `vpc module` (creates new VPC1)
+    - `vpc-peering-requestor module` (initiates vpc request from vpc1 to vpc2)
+    - `vpc-peering-acceptor module` (accepts vpc request from vpc2 to vpc1)
+    - `vpc-peering-routetable module` (associates vpc2 CIDR to vpc1 for vpc-peering-id)
     - `node module` (creates and provisions ubuntu 18.04 vms with RE software installed or test vms with Redis and Memtier installed)
     - `dns module` (creates R53 DNS with NS record and A records),
+    - `create-cluster module` (uses ansible to create and join the RE cluster via REST API, and installs RE license file)
+    - `re-crdb module` (creates a crdb in cluster 1, with participating cluster, cluster 2)
+    - `re-crdb-memtier module` (runs memtier benchmark cmds from tester node in vpc 1 to associated cluster 1)
+    * *the individual modules can contains inputs from previously generated from run modules.*

+* `modules-cluster2.tf` contains the following:
+    - `vpc module` (creates new VPC2)
+    - `vpc-peering-routetable module` (associates vpc1 CIDR to vpc2 for vpc-peering-id)
+    - `node module` (creates and provisions ubuntu 18.04 vms with RE software installed or test vms with Redis and Memtier installed)
+    - `dns module` (creates R53 DNS with NS record and A records),
-    - `create-cluster module` (uses ansible to create and join the RE cluster via REST API)
+    - `create-cluster module` (uses ansible to create and join the RE cluster via REST API, and installs RE license file)
+    - `re-crdb-memtier module` (runs memtier benchmark cmds from tester node in vpc 2 to associated cluster 2)
     * *the individual modules can contains inputs from previously generated from run modules.*

     - example:
     ```
     # either use the variables filled in from `.tfvars` as seen below